surifirstpin/biplus_documentation/docs/Visualization.md

 ## Line Chart in visualization menu:

-Line type displays the information as a series of data points called markers.for instance BiPlus uses
+Line type displays the information as a series of data points called markers.
+Below are the list of markers used in Bi+,
 - Spline
 - Step
 - Area